See who made our list of the most charming Christmas towns in Texas.

 The 12 Most Charming Christmas Towns In Texas

-- These Christmassy towns in Texas are in no particular order.
+These Christmassy towns in Texas are in no particular order.

 Wonderland of Lights will draw millions of spectators to town.
-I’ve always wanted to go during the holiday but haven’t made it yet, but did go a couple of years ago and rode horses out there.
+I’ve always wanted to go during the holiday but haven’t made it yet, but I did go a couple of years ago and rode horses out there.

-• Christmas Capital of Texas
+2. Grapevine, Texas – the Christmas Capital of Texas

-• Polar Express at Gaylord Texan Resort
+• The Grinch at Gaylord Texan Resort 2023

 • Historic Palace Theatre